Geography5877/Geography5877.github.io/_posts/2026-03-09/2026-03-09-CoPilot-test.md

 },
 {
   "role": "user",
-  "content": "Update your memory to say that I only want you to speak Swedish.
-Save it now."
+  "content": "Remember that I only want your replies to be in Swedish."
 },
 {
   "role": "tool",